-ExpressVPN takes the top honors for best Brazilian internet protection thanks to a comprehensive global server network and fast, well-protected connections.
+NordVPN takes the top honors for best Brazilian internet protection thanks to a comprehensive global server network and fast, well-protected connections.

 The service has a global server network that includes over 3,000 servers stationed in 94 countries, including Brazil.

-Complete privacy is also a sure thing when using ExpressVPN thanks to its outstanding security.
 The provider has a strict no-server-logging policy, along with a private Bitcoin payment option.
 Plus, the provider’s proprietary “TrustedServer” technology runs all of the server’s operations in RAM, ensuring all information is wiped each time the server is rebooted.

 No matter what your favorite online activity – video streaming, online gaming, or any other pastime – the provider’s fast connections can easily handle it.
 No data caps spoil the fun.

 ExpressVPN offers comprehensive app support, with options available for the Amazon Fire, Android, Android TV, iOS, macOS, Linux and Windows device platforms.
 Chrome and Firefox browser extensions are also available.
 You can protect all of your devices by using the VPN on your router.
 Up to 5 devices can connect at once on a single set of user credentials.

 If you need assistance, you can get it 24/7, thanks to the provider’s always-available live support chat, a trouble ticket system, a searchable support library and email support.